Ilex aquifolium

 You’ll want to use a rooting hormone, like Bontone II Rooting Powder.
 It’s available from Arbico Organics.

-Dip each cut end that’s been stripped of leaves and bark in the powder, following the manufacturer’s instructions.
-Then jab each cutting, root powder side down, into its own prepared pot.
+Dip the cut end that’s been stripped of leaves and bark in the powder, then jab each cutting, root powder side down, into its own prepared pot.

-Cover the tops with plastic wrap or a humidity dome, and place the cuttings in a room that is 60°F or warmer, in a spot with indirect sunlight.
+Cover the pots with plastic wrap or a humidity dome, and place the cuttings in a room that is 60°F or warmer, in a spot with indirect sunlight.

 Keep the soil moist with a spray bottle, and you should see roots forming in four to eight weeks.